Israeli couple is home after weeklong detention in Turkey

 Anadolu Agency said a Turkish national was also arrested.
 Police detained the three individuals after a tip-off from an employee working in a radio and television tower on the Asian side of Istanbul.

-The employee claimed the couple had been taking photographs of Turkish President Recep Tayyip Erdogan’s nearby home from the tower’s restaurant.
+The employee claimed the couple had been taking photographs of Erdogan’s nearby home from the tower’s restaurant.

 They were formally arrested and awaiting trial for “political and military espionage” by an Istanbul court.